 That is not a licence for thin records.
 It means regulators are asking whether customers get good outcomes, and whether you can show how your advice, service and oversight supported those outcomes—not whether every file matches an identical rubric dreamed up by a vendor.

 Mortgage advice also sits on top of existing conduct rules—including MCOB and longstanding expectations around suitability of advice and adequate records of the advice given and the information relied on.
 Consumer Duty adds the cross-cutting expectation that good outcomes are central, visible and demonstrable across products and channels.
+For a practical guide to what outcomes monitoring actually requires from mortgage firms in 2026, including what the FCA expects your annual board report to contain, see our dedicated guide.

 No blog post (and no software vendor) can replace the FCA handbook or your compliance team’s view.
 In general, however, records that hold up under scrutiny usually make it possible to reconstruct: